Expert Cat Care Advice

 Why Does My Cat Groom Me?
 The Science of the Sandpaper Kisses

-Your cat climbs onto your lap, purrs loudly, and begins aggressively licking your arm with a tongue that feels like coarse sandpaper.
-Discover the deep tribal roots of 'allogrooming,' salt cravings, and why being licked is the ultimate feline compliment.
+Your cat climbs onto your lap, purrs loudly, and begins licking your arm with a tongue that feels like sandpaper.
+Discover the tribal roots of 'allogrooming,' salt cravings, and why being licked is a feline compliment.

 KittyCorner Team